 Gingivitis can be caused by a number of things such as long-term plaque deposits, injury to your gums, general illness, poor dental hygiene, uncontrolled diabetes, misaligned teeth, and unclean or ill-fitting mouth appliances.
-If you see any symptoms such as bleeding gums, tender gums, mouth sores or swollen gums then you might have gingivitis and you need to go to your dentists in Port Coquitlam.
+If you see any symptoms such as bleeding gums, tender gums, mouth sores or swollen gums then you might have gingivitis and you need to go to your dentist.

-Basically, in order to not get gingivitis, you just need to brush and floss as often as you can, whether at home, at work, at school or the fitness clubs in Toronto.
+Basically, in order to not get gingivitis, you just need to brush and floss as often as you can, whether at home, at work or at school.
 You can do that, can't you?